Thinking in Structures: Evaluating Spatial Intelligence in Constraint-Governed Spaces: Experiments and Analysis

-\textbf{Current VLMs struggle with constrained-manifold spatial reasoning.} \ssibench yields substantially lower accuracies than prior spatial benchmarks in comparable modalities but largely unconstrained settings, indicating that constrained-manifold reasoning is harder and less amenable to 2D shortcut cues.
+\textbf{Current VLMs struggle with SCSR.} \ssibench yields substantially lower accuracies than prior spatial benchmarks in comparable modalities but largely unconstrained settings, indicating that SCSR is harder and less amenable to 2D shortcut cues.
 Even strong VLMs remain far from human performance.
 The best proprietary model, Gemini-3-Flash, reaches $33.60\%$ average Taskwise Accuracy, and the best open-source model, GLM-4.6V, reaches $22.20\%$, while humans achieve $91.60\%$.
-The random-ranking baseline is $12.85\%$, and several models remain close to this level, suggesting that \ssibench cannot be solved reliably by weak heuristics and that robust CMSR is still missing in today’s VLMs.
+The random-ranking baseline is $12.85\%$, and several models remain close to this level, suggesting that \ssibench cannot be solved reliably by weak heuristics and that robust SCSR is still missing in today’s VLMs.

 \textbf{Advanced open-source models still trail proprietary counterparts.} A consistent gap appears between open-source and proprietary models across both geometric and topological tasks.
 Proprietary systems dominate the top of the leaderboard (\emph{e.g.}, Gemini-3-Flash at $33.60\%$, Gemini-3-Pro at $29.50\%$, and GPT-5.2 at $29.10\%$), whereas leading open-source models remain lower (\emph{e.g.}, GLM-4.6V at $22.20\%$ and Qwen3-VL-235B-A22B at $21.90\%$).
-This gap suggests that current open-weight models are less reliable at inferring the latent 3D structural state and applying manifold constraints for correct rankings, while the absolute performance of proprietary models also indicates that CMSR remains broadly unsolved.
+This gap suggests that current open-weight models are less reliable at inferring the latent 3D state and applying structural constraints for correct rankings, while the absolute performance of proprietary models also indicates that SCSR remains broadly unsolved.

 \textbf{Progress over time is visible but remains incremental, and scaling yields limited and inconsistent gains.} Across major model lineages, performance improves gradually over successive generations, but the gains are uneven and often modest.
 Within Gemini, average accuracy increases from Gemini-2.5-Flash ($22.30\%$) and Gemini-2.5-Pro ($26.10\%$) to Gemini-3-Pro ($29.50\%$) and Gemini-3-Flash ($33.60\%$).
 A similar pattern appears in the GPT series, where GPT-4.1 ($22.40\%$) and GPT-4o ($22.60\%$) improve to GPT-5 mini ($25.90\%$) and GPT-5.2 ($29.10\%$).
 In contrast, progress within GLM is smaller, with GLM-4.5V ($21.40\%$) and GLM-4.6V ($22.20\%$) remaining close.
 Larger or more recent variants do not always improve substantially within the same family, suggesting that scaling alone is insufficient to close the gap to human-level structural reasoning.
 These trends point to the need for improvements beyond scaling, such as stronger structure-aware training signals and better coverage of constrained 3D structural configurations.